SimonRuttmann/BlenderRobot/README.md

   ![Dancing](media/gifs/dance/Robo_Dance_Black_Grid_Front_View.gif)

 ## 🎬 What a journey!

+I had a great time doing that beast!
+And of course I spent waaay to many nights on it, but the results are really cool!
 I really enjoyed learning to model, texture, rig and animate 3d models!
+This was the first time i was using Blender, and i am already dreaming of more bots.

 ---